 Olivia Addison was a vibrant, caring, generous, loving, sparkling 21 year old full of dreams and aspirations with a view to change the world.
-Her dream was to raise $50,000 to help our Foundation continue our quest to find a cure for Brain Cancer so that others might not suffer the fate she did.
+Her dream was to raise awareness and funds to help our Foundation continue our quest to find a cure for Brain Cancer so that others might not suffer the fate she did.
+Olivia’s brother Lewis, Mum Jenny and Aunty Susan vowed to keep her dream alive.
 Read Olivia's Story here....

 Olivia’s light surrounded all those who knew her.